-I provide expert witness reports for the first-tier tribunal (special educational needs & disabilities).
-I am licensed to conduct ParentAssess parenting assessments which is a specialist parenting assessment for parents that live with a learning disability or additional needs such an trauma, domestic abuse, poor mental health, exploitation or alcohol or drug misuse.
+In addition to this I provide expert witness reports for the First-tier Tribunal (Special Educational Needs and Disabilities).
+I am licensed to complete ParentAssess parenting assessments, which are specialist assessments for parents with a learning disability or additional needs, including trauma, domestic abuse, poor mental health, exploitation, and alcohol or substance misuse.

 Hi, I’m Maddisyn (Maddi) English, a speech and language therapist.
 I have extensive experience working with a wide range of people with Autism, as well as a passion for delivering relevant training to patients, family, teachers, carers, and workplaces on various diagnoses and their impact on day-to-day functioning.
 Since graduating with a Bachelor of Speech Pathology from Southern Cross University, Australia, I have gone on to work in hospitals and educational settings on both sides of the globe.
 I have undertaken placements at Innisfail Hospital and Ipswich Hospital in Australia, worked at Brisbane Catholic Education (a network of 141 schools in Australia), and since moving to the United Kingdom, I have worked as a speech and language therapist at a specialist Autism Spectrum Condition school.